Last Updated on February 5, 2021 by Lori

 RV Camping In The Catskill Mountains of New York

-We were excited to go camping in this area of the Catskill Mountains of New York!
+We were excited to go camping at Nickerson Park Campground in a different area of the Catskill Mountains in New York!

 Normally when we go camping, we try to leave Long Island in the morning to miss the never-ending New York traffic.

 On this trip, however, we had to leave in the early afternoon.
 Unfortunately, this meant we would most likely be stuck in traffic on the Long Island Expressway as we made our way to the bridge.

 Not to mention, it was the end of summer and the sun was beginning to set earlier and earlier.
 We worried that we would be setting up our campsite in the dark and as many of you know, there’s nothing worse than setting up your RV in the dark!